dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

+24/3
+-inital commit came up with concept and implemented a very rough idea of what i want to do i want to be able to have an array withtin the constants that allows there to be more control over what rectangles are drawn.
+-added first preview and thumbnail.

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed with 20 Rectangles.
+The size(X and Y) of each rectangle, and their relation to each other is fixed, but the location of which rectangles are drawn in each coloumn is controlled by these parameters:

 The three parameters per letter:
   * `size` : radius of the second circle